franciscovillaescusa/CMD/docs/source/index.rst

 ..
-CAMELS Multifield Challenge documentation master file, created by sphinx-quickstart on Sat Jun  5 20:05:31 2021.
+CAMELS Multifield Dataset documentation master file, created by sphinx-quickstart on Sat Jun  5 20:05:31 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.